cran/koRpus/README.md

 [koRpus-dev mailing list](https://ml06.ispgateway.de/mailman/listinfo/korpus-dev_r.reaktanz.de), or use the issue tracker on GitHub.

+### Branches

+Please note that all development happens in the `develop` branch.
+Pull requests against the `master` branch will be rejected, as it is reserved for the current stable release.

 ## Licence

-Copyright 2012-2015 Meik Michalke <meik.michalke@hhu.de>
+Copyright 2012-2017 Meik Michalke <meik.michalke@hhu.de>

 koRpus is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by